Table of Contents:

-Sometimes a loss occurs too soon or very unexpectedly, and not everybody will have had the time to preplan their final arrangements.
+Sometimes a loss occurs too soon or unexpectedly, and you won’t have had the time to preplan final arrangements.
 If you find yourself in such a situation, cremation is still the most efficient and affordable option.

 We understand that no matter how streamlined we make the process, handling all the practical matters of a death is incredibly hard to navigate while going through the trauma of grief.